evogelsa/dcs-real-weather/README.md

       * This is a list of all the presets you do not want to be chosen.
 This can be an empty list [] if you do not want to disable any presets.
         Available preset options can be seen in the additional notes below.
+    * `fallback-to-no-preset`: boolean
+      * If this is true, Real Weather will use the legacy weather (no preset) when a suitable weather preset is not found.
+    * `default-preset`: string
+      * This is the default preset that will be used if `fallback-to-no-preset` is false and no suitable preset can be found in the allowed presets.
+        Leave this as "" to disable and use clear skies as the default.
   * `fog`
     * `enabled`: boolean
       * Disable/enable fog when apply weather to your mission.